uchida/scipy-lecture-notes/intro/scipy.rst

     >>> sig = np.sin(2 * np.pi / period * time_vec) + \
     ...       np.cos(10 * np.pi * time_vec)

 ..
-The ``fftpack`` module allows to compute fast Fourier transforms.
+The :mod:`fftpack` module allows to compute fast Fourier transforms.
 ..
 As an illustration, an input signal may look like::

 ..     >>> time_step = 0.1